Kotlin/kotlinx.serialization/docs/json.md

 using either uppercase underscore-separated names or upper camel case names.
 [Json] uses exact Kotlin enum values names for decoding by default.
 However, sometimes third-party JSONs have such values named in lowercase or some mixed case.
-In this case, it is possible to decode enum values in a case-insensitive manner using [JsonBuilder.decodeEnumsCaseInsensitive] property:
+In this case, it is possible to decode enum values in a case-insensitive manner using [decodeEnumsCaseInsensitive][JsonBuilderBase.decodeEnumsCaseInsensitive] property:

 ```kotlin
 val format = Json { decodeEnumsCaseInsensitive = true }